The Mend (group): 2013–15: Post Talent

 The Mend were one of the support acts for Little Mix on their 2013 DNA tour.
 They released their debut single "Where Were You" on 24 March 2013.
 The single reached number 67 in the UK Singles Chart.

 In July 2013, they embarked on their first headline tour, performing in Birmingham, London and Manchester.

 Their next single will be called "Oxygen" and by September 2013 they were in the studio recording their debut album.

 2015–2016: Debut album

 It was announced that The Mend were back in the studios recording their next debut album.
 The Mend renamed themselves as Race the Horizon.

 Members

 Kris Evans

 Kris Evans is from Middleton, Greater Manchester.
 Evans was a producer, songwriter and rapper with the group.

+Dean Kelly

+Dean Kelly, born 16 November 1989, is from Stockport, Greater Manchester.
+He credited being part of The Mend as the reason he had stayed out of jail, a fate that befallen one of his older brothers, stating in an interview, "This group has given us a lifeline.
+Obviously, if I hadn't got into this group I’d have got into trouble.
+I am not doubting that."
+Kelly departed the band in 2015.

 Jayme Kontzle

-Jayme 'Jay' Kontzle was raised by his grandparents in Crewe, Cheshire, after his mother was killed in a car crash when he was aged four.
+Jayme "Jay" Kontzle was raised by his grandparents in Crewe, Cheshire, after his mother was killed in a car crash when he was aged four.
 Kontzle was a songwriter, producer and singer with the group.

 Following a year as a teaching assistant Jay was cast in the role of Billy Fletcher, in the ITV soap Emmerdale, making his first appearance on screen in December 2018.